OmniLayer/spec/README.md

 1. [Transaction version](#field-transaction-version) = 0
 1. [Transaction type](#field-transaction-type) = 11 for marking a compromised savings address

 This transaction must be sent from the guardian address.
 The reference payment must be to the compromised savings address.
-Funds from any pending transactions and any remaining funds will then be transferred to the guardian address, both Mastercoins and any currencies derived from Mastercoins.
+Funds from any pending transactions and any remaining funds will then be transferred to the guardian address, both Mastercoins and any other Master Protocol currencies.

 #### Advantages of the Savings/Guardian Model